AI in Regulated Industries: The European Deployment Guide

 1. Government and Public Sector

 The Opportunity: Municipalities face a staffing crisis.
-With an aging workforce and growing service demands, AI agents that securely query municipal knowledge bases, automate permit processing, and generate compliant citizen correspondence can recover thousands of hours annually.
-The Rijksoverheid has explicitly identified AI as a priority for public sector modernization.
+With an aging workforce and growing service demands, AI workflows that query municipal knowledge bases, assist permit processing, and draft citizen correspondence can recover capacity when they remain reviewable and human-supervised.

 2. Healthcare and Life Sciences